dirkz/purescript-web-speech/README.md

 ## Author's Notes

-### Updating the package on pursuit
+### Creating/Updating the package on pursuit

 The process looks like this:

 ```
+# Create (update) a bower.json, create the next version tag.
+spago bump-version minor --no-dry-run

 # Check the created documentation, improve it if needed.
-# Note: You need bower.json to do that, in case you deleted that (see the next step).
+# Note: You need bower.json to do that, in case you deleted that (see the first step).
 pulp docs -- --format html

-# Create (update) a bower.json, create the next version tag.
-spago bump-version minor --no-dry-run

 # Log into github
 pulp login